 On issue 3, he submitted that rather than the evidence of the Prosecution proving that the Defendant stole or converted any property of the complainant, it exonerates him.
-He wondered where lies the evidence of stealing and conversion and that PW1 under cross Bank statement of Zara Contracting and Consultancy Services show inflow from Akpakpava Road Benin City from 25/4/2016-1/6/2016 total of N9, 287,424.03.
+He wondered where lies the evidence of stealing and conversion and that PW1 under cross examination admitted that he managed the filling station for four months but that the Akpakpava Road Benin City from 25/4/2016-1/6/2016 total of N9, 287,424.03.
 This he argued omits the period from February to 24/4/2016 during which PW1 was managing the station.
-He further argued the inflow of money into Zara's account showed that products were supplied and that PW2 gave evidence that not all the products paid for by any element of the alleged offences in counts 2 and 3 of the Information, or that the complainant has locus to institute this action nor that the alleged offences occurred within the geographical or territorial jurisdiction of the court.
+He further argued the inflow of money into Zara's account showed that products were supplied and that PW2 gave evidence that not all the products paid for by the defendant were supplied by Mobil.
+Therefore that the Prosecution has failed to prove any element of the alleged offences in counts 2 and 3 of the Information, or that the complainant has locus to institute this action nor that the alleged offences occurred within the geographical or territorial jurisdiction of the court.
 He finally concluded that the evidence adduced by the Prosecution is at variance with the charges preferred against the Defendant.